Skip to main content

 Fortify

 Related: Quitting Porn?
-Learning The Brain Science Behind Compulsivity Can Be A Game-Changer
+Learning the Brain Science Behind Compulsivity Can be a Game-Changer

-In a recent article on Fast Company, authors Judah Pollack and Olivia Fox Cabane wrote a fascinating piece about how our brains not only build neural connections constantly, but erase them as well.
+In a recent article on Fast Company, authors Judah Pollack and Olivia Fox Cabane wrote a fascinating piece about how our brains not only build neural connections constantly but erase them as well.
 There’s an old saying in neuroscience: neurons that fire together wire together.
 This means the more you run a neuro-circuit in your brain, the stronger that circuit becomes.
 This is why, to quote another old saw, practice makes perfect.
-The more you practice piano, or speaking a language, or juggling, the stronger those circuits get.
-For years this has been the focus of learning new things.
+The more you practice piano, speaking a language, or juggling, the stronger those circuits get.
+For years, this has been the focus of learning new things.

 Store - General